North Melbourne Football Club: Rhyce Shaw and David Noble

-David Noble era

 In 2021, former Western Bulldogs and Adelaide assistant coach and long-time football administrator David Noble was appointed as the new senior coach on an open-ended staff contract.
 Noble led the club to the wooden spoon in 2021 despite the team producing some encouraging results towards the end of the season and ending with four wins and a draw from the season.
-Noble resigned from the position in mid-2022 after pressure resulting from North’s poor start to the season.
+Noble resigned from the position in mid-2022 after pressure resulting from North's poor start to the season.

 Alastair Clarkson era

-On August 19, 2022, North Melbourne signed Alastair Clarkson to coach the team for five seasons, starting with the 2023 season.
+On 19 August 2022, North Melbourne signed Alastair Clarkson to coach the team for five seasons, starting with the 2023 season.

+Clarkson stepped down as the coach of North Melbourne for part of the 2023 season due to him struggling with mental health problems from the racism accusations while he was at the Hawthorn Football Club, however returned toward the end of the season.

 Club symbols and identity

 Name and mascot

 The club was widely known as the "Shinboners" for much of its early history.
-The origins of the nickname is believed to come from the areas abattoirs, where a number of the players worked.
-By 1926, the club was known as the "Blue Birds", but this nickname did not last.
+The origins of the nickname is believed to come from the area's abattoirs, where a number of the players worked.
 It was Phonse Tobin, North president from 1953 to 1956, who oversaw the club adopting the kangaroo emblem in 1954; Tobin found the image of a shinbone unsavoury and wanted the club to have a mascot it could show with pride.
 In selecting a new name, he wanted something characteristically Australian and was inspired by a large kangaroo he saw on display outside a city store.

 The official name of the club is North Melbourne, but the club has gone under several other aliases over the years.
 The club was founded as the "North Melbourne Football Club", but changed to "North Melbourne cum Albert Park" after merging with Albert Park in 1876.
 Following the reformation of the club in 1877, it was known as the "Hotham Football Club" but later took the name "North Melbourne" again in 1888.
 In 1998 the club proposed changing its name to the "Northern Kangaroos", but it was rejected by the AFL.
 From 1999 to 2007, the club traded without much success as "The Kangaroos" in a bid to increase its appeal nationally; this decision was reversed at the end of 2007 when the club again reverted to the name "North Melbourne".